fabiolima/tasks/README.md

 ## Usage

-1) Create an user to login.
+### Create an user to login.
 Skip this if you already created a user when installing Authentication API.

-The user created is `admin@admin.com 123123`
+The created user is `admin@admin.com 123123`
 ```
 curl --request POST \
   --url http://localhost:3001/signup \